royorel/Lifespan_Age_Transformation_Synthesis/README.md

 ## Ethics & Bias statement
 ### Intended use:
  - This algorithm is designed to hallucinate the aging proccess and produce an **_approximation_** of a person's appearance throughout his/her/their lifespan.
  - The main usecases of this method are for art and entertainment purposes (CGI effects, Camera filters, etc.).
 This method might also be useful for more critical applications, e.g. approximating the appearance of missing people.
-However, we would like to stress that as a non perfect data-driven method results might be inaccurate and biased.
-The output of the our method should be critically analyzined by a trained professional, and not be treated as an absolute ground truth.
+However, we would like to stress that as a non perfect data-driven method, results might be inaccurate and biased.
+The output of the our method should be critically analyzed by a trained professional, and not be treated as an absolute ground truth.
  - **_The results of this method should not be used as grounds for detention/arrest of a person or as any other from of legal evidence under any circumstances_**

 ### Algorithm & data bias:<br>